Timeroot/Timeroot.github.io/README.md

 ### Finance

-I've enjoyed applying my math knowledge to win some money with [Quantiacs].
+I've enjoyed applying my math knowledge to win some money with [Quantiacs](https://quantiacs.com/).
 My code has managed several million USD for them over the years, and [they came to Caltech and did an inteview with me](https://quantiacs.com/community/topic/19/interview-with-alex-trust-the-numbers).
 It's given me a useful side-income.
 I think that a worrying large fraction of quantitative finance is essentially numerology, and that approaches should either rely on news and principals (which I will readily I admit I know nothing about) or principled mathematical foundations - _not_ just drawing lines on a graph or magic numbers.

 Here are some examples of "explanations" that I think are, frankly, garbage: [1](https://www.fxstreet.com/education/lessons-from-the-pros-forex-201106280000), [2](https://www.tradingview.com/chart/TVIX/wAzZ5VBq-TVIX-Futures-Pivotal-Point/), [3](https://www.kotaksecurities.com/blog/intelligence/technical-funda/heres-how-to-use-golden-ratio-and-fibonacci-sequence-in-trading.html).